sh(1), and

 The first usage is the most common: request a lock or unlock operation on

-an already open descriptor (via fd
+an already open descriptor (via fd) or on

-a file or directory via file
+a file or directory via file.

 See the manual page